opensearch-project/documentation-website/_tuning-your-cluster/opensearch-benchmark/install-osb.md

 ### Other dependencies

-When you use OpenSearch Benchmark to deploy a local instance of OpenSearch you must follow the same requirements as if you were manually installing OpenSearch.
-You must configure [important settings]({{site.url}}{{site.baseurl}}/install-and-configure/install-opensearch/index/#important-settings) and install an appropriate JDK version.
+When you use OpenSearch Benchmark to deploy a local instance of OpenSearch you must follow the same requirements as if you were manually installing OpenSearch on the node.
+For example, you must configure [important settings]({{site.url}}{{site.baseurl}}/install-and-configure/install-opensearch/index/#important-settings) and install an appropriate JDK version.

-{: .note}

-#### Running a benchmark using a default workload

-OpenSearch Benchmark requires Git 1.9 or newer to retrieve default workloads from the [opensearch-benchmark-workloads](https://github.com/opensearch-project/opensearch-benchmark-workloads) repository on GitHub.
-Git is preinstalled on macOS.
-If your OpenSearch Benchmark host uses Linux, then you should refer to the Linux installation instructions for [git](https://git-scm.com/download/linux).

 ## Finishing the installation